penrose/geometric-queries/README.md

 ### Description

-My Haskell implementation for this [Geometric Intro](https://github.com/penrose/GraphicsAPIDocs/blob/master/GeometryIntro.pdf) problem set by Katherine.
+My Haskell implementation for some geometric queries, starting from this [Geometric Intro](https://github.com/penrose/GraphicsAPIDocs/blob/master/GeometryIntro.pdf) problem set by Katherine.
 Haskell code is in `PointsAndLines.hs` and `Polygons.hs`.

-It also contains a JavaScript visualizer of a subset of the functions.
+It also contains a JavaScript visualizer for some of the functions.

+#### current progress

+Changed from using Fay to using a small server (the Fay version is in Fay branch).
+Implementation now runs directly in Haskell.
+Also to test a function, press `enter` instead of `space` because `space` also scrolls the page.

+TODO: add distance functions and clean up old code.

 ### Usage for the visualizer

-##### Installation

-It doesn't require any installation if you only want to see the visualization of the current Haskell code.
-Just download the repo and double click on `index.html` to run.

-However if any Haskell code is changed, the new code needs to be re-compiled using Fay in order to show effect in the visualizer.
-Installation instruction for Fay can be found [here](https://github.com/faylang/fay/wiki).

-To re-compile with Fay, go to the directory of this repo and run

-`fay main.hs --strict PointsAndLines,Polygons`

-And then double click on `index.html`.
+#### Get it running

+(note: haven't tried running the binary from a computer without GHC installed.)

+From command line, run `./main` to start the server.
+Then in a browser go to localhost:9200

+If any change is made to the Haskell code, need to recompile to update the change in visualizer.

+Alternatively, load `main.hs` into ghci and run the `main` function.

 p.s.
-Please don't change any function names, unless in `p5sketch.js` in the testing functions list (starting on line 29) the name is also changed accordingly.
+Please don't change any function names in Haskell code.

-##### Usage
+#### Usage

 To make elements: press `1`, `2` or `3` to start recording.